-It’s a situation all too common for many.
-After going in for a routine screening, the doctor notices an abnormality.
-After the biopsy, you get the dreaded news – it’s cancer.
+It’s a situation all too common for many patients.
+During a routine screening, the doctor notices an abnormality.
+After the biopsy, you get the dreaded news: it’s cancer.

 Your doctor starts you on a treatment regimen including chemotherapy and radiation therapy.
 After a few weeks of treatment, the cancer hasn’t responded.
 The oncologist tries a new cocktail of drugs in hopes that the cancer responds this time.
 This trial-and-error approach can continue for some time until progress is hopefully made.